ThuraMinThein/ThuraMinThein/README.md

   Mainly focus on Backend development with NestJs, then Gin and Spring Boot.<br/>
   I also work on Fontend with ReactJs.
 I use React Native for mobile development.<br/>

-  I see myself as a builder want to build the best things in life.
+  I see myself as a builder, building the best things in life.
 </p>

 <div>